THE REVERSE-FUNNEL STRATEGY

 Tire America Design Mockups

 Watch: A walkthrough of a high-fidelity checkout funnel.
-Includes annotated wireframes for developer handoff, created in Axure prior to the inspect feature.

 01